abelgacem/topix-jk-site-it/docs/_projects/list/topix/README.md

   - Policies
   - And more
 - Display a document in the user's language or any other language.
-- leverage the full capabilities of a Git repository and codebase (security, release, collaboration, review, ...).
+- leverage the full capabilities of a {{site.data.name.git}} repository and codebase (security, release, collaboration, review, ...).
 - Implement cross-references between related documents, improving navigation and context.
-- Establish learning paths for users to explore:
+- Establish flexible learning paths for users to explore at their own pace:
   - Processes
   - Topics within specific domains
   - Tutorials